-- (1) The RPA(s) will not be fitted with a DAA system. - (2) No RPA Traffic Management system will be in operation. - (3) RPA to RPA conflicts are not considered. - (4) A 1:1 minimum of a buffer will be applied to the operation. - (5) The operator will have an Emergency Response Plan (ERP).
+- (1) The RPA(s) will not be fitted with a DAA system. - (2) No RPA Traffic Management system will be in operation. - (3) RPA to RPA conflicts are not considered. - (4) A minimum of a 1:1 buffer will be applied to the operation. - (5) The applicant will have an Emergency Response Plan (ERP).

-Before proceeding with the BVLOS Standard Scenario Application for BVLOS operations > 400 ft AGL and < 5,000 ft AMSL in remote Australian airspace with a sparsely populated ground environment (AU-STS 7), the applicant should refer to the Standard Scenario Application and Documents - Guidance Material.
+Before proceeding with the BVLOS Standard Scenario Application (AU-STS 4), refer to the Standard Scenario Application and Documents - Guidance Material.